 Marennes-Hiers-Brouage

 Forming a single commune with Brouage, Marennes is world-renowned for the quality of its oysters.
-If you want to learn all about this exquisite delicacy, head for the port of La Cayenne!
-You'll discover its colorful huts, as well as the Cité de l'Huître and its interpretation center.
+If you'd like to learn all about this exquisite delicacy, head for the port of La Cayenne!
+You'll discover its colorful huts.
 Another must-see is the church.
-From the top of its steeple (whose spire rises to a height of 85 metres), enjoy a breathtaking view of the surrounding area.
+From the top of its steeple (whose spire reaches a height of 85 metres), enjoy a breathtaking view of the surrounding area.

 Discover the oyster-farming heritage...

 If there's one place you shouldn't miss in Marennes, it's the Cayenne Channel.
 If you're looking for an insight into the oyster industry, you won't be disappointed.
-Along this kilometer-long channel, you'll come across many colorful huts.
+On this channel, you'll discover many colorful huts and tasting rooms.
 You might even come across oyster farmers at work.
-To better understand this profession, between the oyster beds and the huts, you'll find the Cité de l'Huître, an interpretation center devoted entirely to oyster farming.
-The Cité de l'Huître welcomes, entertains and introduces visitors of all ages.
 Immerse yourself in the heart of an exceptional profession, territory and natural environment.
-Through an innovative tour, you'll learn all about the famous Marennes-Oléron oyster, from its birth to its arrival on your plate.

 ... and its cultural heritage!

 Marennes also boasts a magnificent château, the Château de la Gataudière.
 This 17th-century residence, listed as a Monument Historique, was once owned by François Fresneau.
 This royal engineer is also famous for having invented rubber.
-The château is not open to visitors, but it is home to an adventure park with a choice of activities: accrobranche, paintball, quads....
+The château is not open to visitors, but there is an adventure park with a choice of activities: accrobranche, paintball, quads....

-Finally, in warm weather, Marennes-Plage, facing the Ile d'Oléron, and its reservoir is the ideal place for children (and adults) to swim in complete safety.
+Finally, when the weather is warm, Marennes-Plage, opposite the Ile d'Oléron, with its reservoir, is the ideal place for children (and adults) to swim in complete safety.
 There are also several restaurants to choose from.